prisma/prisma-examples/prisma-data-platform/pulse/starter/README.md

 npx ts-node index.ts
 ```

 This will run a basic subscription on the `User` table.
+Whenever a record is created, updated or deleted in that table, an event will fire and the script will execute a `console.log` statement with details of the event it received.

 The code can be found in the [`index.ts`](./index.ts) file.
 To learn more about the Pulse API and how to use it, check out our [documentation](https://www.prisma.io/docs/data-platform/pulse/api-reference#subscribe).

-<details><summary>Pulse user table subscription</summary>
+<details><summary>Pulse subscription on the `User` table</summary>

 ```ts
 async function main() {